-How to Regulate Pressure in Fluid Systems
+How a Pressure Regulator Works in Fluid Systems

 Regulating the pressure in a fluid system is the purpose of the appropriately-named pressure regulator.
 In this article, learn more about pressure regulators.

 Any fluid system involves the motion of a liquid or gas that is exerted as pressure onto the face of a cylinder or actuator device.
-The system must have the correct pressure — otherwise, the force would be too low, or could damage the load if too high.
-Regulating the pressure in a fluid system is the purpose of the appropriately-named pressure regulator.
+The system must have the correct pressure, otherwise, the force would be too low, or could damage the load if too high.
+Regulating the pressure in a fluid system is the purpose of the appropriately named pressure regulator.

 Fluid systems rely on power in the form of pressure generated by the compression of a gas or a liquid’s motion.
 In either case, the pressure must be developed and then maintained at the proper level.
 If the pressure falls too low, the load mass may be too much for the system to move.
-On the other hand, if the pressure continues to climb, the load object may be moved too fast, or even destroyed.
+On the other hand, if the pressure continues to climb, the load object may be moved too fast or even destroyed.

 Figure 1.
-A gas pressure regulator.
+A gas pressure regulator valve.

 A pressure regulator is employed in nearly every fluid system to keep the pressure maintained.
 There is a slight difference between the input to a gas or hydraulic fluid system.
 Although the physics of liquids and gasses behave similarly, it is best not to let a compressor run continually, as opposed to a liquid pump, so the two systems have a slightly different construction.

 In a gas (pneumatic) system, the compressor creates a high pressure inside a chamber - most likely higher than the system pressure.
 A ‘pressure switch’ will cause the compressor to turn on and off when the pressure falls below and above certain thresholds.
 Even though this does create a limited range of pressures, a pressure switch is NOT a pressure regulator.